georgeweigt/quantum-gates/README.md

 ```

 Controlled gates can have any number of control bits.
-Control bits are selected setting bits of an `int`.
+Control bits are selected by setting bits in an `int`.
 Controlled gates only modify the state vector for states
 where all selected control bits are 1.
 To demonstrate how control bits are selected, here is a Toffoli gate.